Drug and Alcohol Rehab Preston

 Choosing the right rehab treatment provider can be a life-changing decision; here are some of the most common questions we are asked pre-admission.

-Is inpatient or outpatient treatment more suitable for Preston residents?
+Is inpatient or outpatient treatment more suitable for me?

-Both options are available to residents of Preston.
 Inpatient treatment provides a structured environment with 24/7 medical support, making it ideal for those with severe addictions or unstable home environments.
-Outpatient treatment may be more suitable for individuals who have milder addictions, strong family support, or work commitments in Preston but still want to begin their recovery journey.
+Outpatient treatment may be more suitable for individuals who have milder addictions, strong family support, or work commitments but still want to begin their recovery journey.
+Speak to a member of our team to know which is more suited for you.

 How long does drug or alcohol rehabilitation last?

 The duration of rehab depends on the severity of the addiction and the progress made during treatment.
-At our centre, programmes typically last 7, 14, 21, or 28 to 90 days.
-Many Preston residents choose a 28-day residential programme as it provides enough time to complete detox and engage fully in therapy.
-We also provide up to one year of free aftercare support in Preston, ensuring continued guidance after discharge.
+Our programmes typically last between 7 to 28 days, but can be up to 90 days.
+Many people choose a 28-day residential programme, as it provides enough time to complete detox and engage fully in therapy.
+We also provide up to one year of free aftercare support to ensure continued guidance after discharge.

 We offer evidence-based treatments tailored to each individual, including: